Ahmadeenbeji/US-STORE-ANALYSIS/README.md

 The task is to point at four (4) Key Performance Indexes (KPIs) that tends to answer six business questions and also creating Pivot Tables displaying the following:
 1. Sales Revenue: Total revenue,total sales and total profit, over a specific period of time.
 2. Profit Margin: Profit margin, how is our profit trending and factors influencing it.
-3. Order Fulfillment Time: Average time from order placement to shipment, checking efficiency of the fulfillment process and also delays.
-Minimum and maximum number of shipping duration, average shipping duration and customers preferred shipping mode.
+3. Order Fulfillment Time 🚢: Average time from order placement to shipment, checking efficiency of the fulfillment process and also delays.
+Minimum and maximum number of shipping duration, average shipping duration and customers preferred shipping mode ✈️.
 4. Sales by Region: Sales revenue by geographical region, regions with the strongest market and performance and factors contributing to the differences by region.
 5. Visualize the insights gotten from the Pivot Table
 ## PROBLEM STATEMENT